jagajaga/FP-Course-ITMO/README.md

 ------

 ### CW1: Haskell Basics
-1. Some simple program in a few lines
+1. Some simple program in 2 lines
+2. Some simple program in 3-7 lines
-2. Implement some simple Data Structure
+3. Implement some simple Data Structure
-   * Stack with Min, Size, Unique, etc.
-   * Queue on two stacks
-   * Deque on two lists
-   * smth else
-3. Implement classes and instances for your DS from Task 2
+4. Implement some type classes

 ### Practice 2: HW1 deadline